Articles By David Fox

 Outlook: Hilliard was the closest thing Villanova had to a star player last season, but this was a balanced team with six guys averaging nine or more points per game.
 Losing Ennis, a graduate transfer, hurts.
 Nova adds the five-star point guard Brunson to a team that will already have a senior point guard in Arcidiacono.

 Returnees: G Fred VanVleet, G Ron Baker, F Shaquille Morris, G Evan Wessel

 Outlook: Wichita State already survived a tense moment when Alabama courted Gregg Marshall.
-Now, the Shockers will wait out Baker’s decision on the NBA Draft.
-If he returns, the Shockers can’t be dismissed as long as VanVleet and Baker are in the backcourt.
+Baker mulled the draft but elected to return to school.
+The Shockers can’t be dismissed as long as VanVleet and Baker are in the backcourt.

 18. Utah (26-9, 13-5 Pac-12)